grafzahl-io/vue-hls-video-player/README.md

 ```

 ### Last release:
+v1.1.23
+  - Fix missing property for subtitles in vue definition
+  - Clean up code
+  - Set mutation observer to body and the video element itself - whatever loads first
 v1.1.22
   - Only show language selection if subtitles or audio options are > 1
 v1.1.21
   - Added more tolerant processing for .txt transcripts to allow empty lines as narrators
 v1.1.20
   - Stability and UI style improvements for Language switch
 v1.1.19
   - Switcher supports both single and multi-language HLS sources
   - Automatically syncs subtitle language with selected audio track
   - Works with videos that include or omit subtitles
   - Includes native cuechange event handling for subtitle updates
   - Removed the default media-captions (CC) button from the player
 v1.1.18
   - Added new slot `between-video-and-transcript` to `BasePlayer.vue`, `VDefaultVideoPlayer.vue` and `index.vue`
 to allow injection of custom UI between video and transcript.
   - Introduced a continuous **Frame Pointer Loop** that emits a `pointer-update` event with the current playback time and calculated frame number (30 fps) for real-time frame tracking.
 v1.1.17
   - Keep query params for transcription when getting from .vtt file to .txt
 v1.1.16
   - Add the options prop to both index.vue and VpDefaultVideoPlayer.vue to pass fullscreen label settings to the BasePlayer component.
   - Update fullscreen toggle logic: adjust aria-label, add or remove mediaIsFullscreen attribute, and safely access media-tooltip via shadowRoot to ensure proper icon and tooltip state handling.
 v1.1.13 - v1.1.15
   - Update the hls.js package
   - Fixes

 v1.1.12
   - added component property to make it easier adding headers (like Authorization header into every hls request)

 v1.0.14 - v1.1.11
   - Fixes
   - iOS specific improvements
   - New Options to customize the component
   - Fix problem with not updating transcript highlighting
   - Extending overloaded functions for fullscreen mode (WIP)

 v1.0.9 - v1.0.14
   - Fixes
   - Small styling improvements

 v1.0.9
   - Fix sizes in fullscreen mode for video
   - Hide transcript block completely when hidden

 v1.0.8
   - Add slots to inject own elements nearby video element
   - Add prop for autoplay video

 v1.0.7
   - Add function to handle own logic for fullscreen

 v1.0.6
   - Small fixes
   - Remove debug log

 v1.0.5
   - Load transcriptions additionally to subtitles
   - Add styled transcription block for better readability
   - Improve interaction and dynamic params

 v1.0.4
   - Make subtitles dynamic
   - Add new switch to disable the subtitle block
   - Fix some minor issues

 v1.0.3
   - Removed controls in favour of themable overlay by `player.style`.
   - Updated hls library
   - Added styled caption overlays.
 Added separate container to show all captions.